Apply for Housing

 How do I apply for housing on campus?

 - Apply for admission to ASU.
-Get your campus ID (CID) and PIN number (default is your 6-digit date of birth).
+Get your username and password.

 - Visit our webpage to Apply Online for housing at ASU.
 You can apply for the 2018-2019 academic year starting October 1st, 2017.